 It has been said by every choir that has had the privilege to work with Stephen Layton that the experience was nothing less than miraculous.
 His choir Polyphony is lucky enough to work solely with him, as do the Holsts Singers and indeed Trinity College Choir, Cambridge where he is Director of Music.
 But Stephen doesn’t confine himself just to choral music; he succeeded the late Richard Hickox as Artistic Director and Principal Conductor of the City of London Sinfonia in 2010 and he guest conducts widely across the Globe.
 He works with Seattle Symphony, The Philadelphia Orchestra, the Hallé Orchestra, Melbourne, Western Australian, Adelaide and Perth Symphony Orchestras and Queensland Symphony Orchestra.
 He also collaborates regularly with the Orchestra of the Age of Enlightenment, Academy of Ancient Music, Britten Sinfonia, the BBC Singers and many European Radio choirs.

-Stephen Layton is one of the most sought-after conductors of his generation, whose ground-breaking approach has had a profound influence on choral music over the last 30 years.
-Often described as the finest exponent of choral music in the world today, Layton is regularly invited to work with the world’s leading choirs, orchestras and composers.
-His interpretations have been heard from Sydney Opera House to the Concertgebouw, from Tallinn to São Paolo, and his recordings have won or been nominated for every major international recording award.
-He has two Gramophone Awards and a further ten nominations, five Grammy nominations, the Diapason d’Or de l’Année in France, the Echo Klassik award in Germany, the Spanish CD compact award, and Australia’s Limelight Recording of the Year.
+Stephen Layton is one of the most sought-after conductors of his generation.
+Often described as the finest exponent of choral music in the world today, his ground-breaking approach has had a profound influence on choral music over the last 30 years.
+Layton is regularly invited to work with the world’s leading choirs, orchestras and composers.
+His interpretations have been heard from the Sydney Opera House to the Concertgebouw, from Tallinn to São Paolo, and his recordings have won or been nominated for every major international recording award.
+He has two Gramophone Awards (and a further ten nominations), five Grammy nominations, the Diapason d’Or de l’Année in France, the Echo Klassik award in Germany, the Spanish CD compact award, and the Limelight Recording of the Year in Australia.

-The founder and director of Polyphony, Layton is also Fellow and Director of Music at Trinity College Cambridge and Music Director of Holst Singers.
-Former posts include Chief Conductor of Netherlands Chamber Choir, Chief Guest Conductor of Danish National Vocal Ensemble, Artistic Director and Principal Conductor of City of London Sinfonia, and Director of Music at the Temple Church, London.
+Founder and Director of Polyphony, Layton is also Fellow and Director of Music at Trinity College Cambridge and Music Director of Holst Singers.
+His former posts include Chief Conductor of the Netherlands Chamber Choir, Chief Guest Conductor of the Danish National Vocal Ensemble, Artistic Director and Principal Conductor of the City of London Sinfonia, and Director of Music at the Temple Church in London.

-Layton continues to innovate, taking bold and original steps, and leading the way in the use of new technologies in choral music.
-Everything sung by The Choir of Trinity College Cambridge is webcast live and available to listen again online.
-Layton was the first in the world to webcast every single note sung in this way, laying bare the music-making without any digital editing.
+Layton continues to innovate, taking bold and original steps and leading the way in the use of new technologies in choral music.
+Everything sung by The Choir of Trinity College Cambridge is webcast live and available to listen again at www.trinitycollegechoir.com.
+Layton was the first in the world to webcast every single note sung in this way, laying bare the music making without any digital editing.
 This searchable archive of over 4,000 musical tracks recorded live over the last six years forms an invaluable resource for listeners around the world.